arwhyte-coder/Password-Generator/README.md

 ![Screenshot](assets/screeenshot.png)

-Not sure why my screenshot isn't showing om github because it is working in visual code?
+Not sure why my screenshot isn't showing on github because it is working in visual code

 # Links to the app